 One time during my drive back to the states following service, I felt as though I was driving not on a concrete highway but in and through the vastness of the Father's heart.
 There were no detectable borders, and every nation, people group, and tongue comfortably fit within it.
 I saw an innumerable host of people flowing into God's heart.
-It was enlarging to accommodate all of them, so no one was left out.
-I considered the size of God's heart and then thought of climbing the highest mountain to see if I can get above it.
+It was enlarging to accommodate them, so no one was left out.
+I considered the size of God's heart and then thought of climbing the highest mountain to see if I could get above it.
 I couldn't.
 I peered out upon the horizon, but I couldn't comprehend the vastness of it.
 Then I thought of plummeting myself into the deepest ocean.
 But when I reached its depths, the bottom was always beyond my reach.
-This season marked me so profoundly that I am forever grateful for the journey.
+This season marked me profoundly that I am forever grateful for the journey.
 It left me unsatisfied with what I understood about my Father's love and left me desiring more of God in increasing measures.
 I came to understand the resident presence of our Lord, which I term His Divine Center—my eyes were opened more fully, and my ability to hear Him heightened.
 Never were these faculties sharper, nor my internal environment more vibrant.

 Revivals are infamous for this.
 They re-center people's lives.
 Indeed, the day that I was born-again, the Holy Spirit started the gravitational pull of everything in my life towards the center of God.
 Our spiritual center begins to consume the waste-filled places and valleys of our emotions, and it renews our minds and spirits.
 A good self-image is restored, literally and genuinely, and our entire life becomes God-centered and purposed once again.